 “It’s really not about you,” she said.
 “It’s about your team and how you can help your team.
 I think that’s a very important concept.
 Sometimes people ask what you wish you’d known, and for me, it took a while to realize how important building relationships can be.”

 Ginnie Roeglin, an Emissary and former SVP of e-Commerce at Costco, has a career arc to marvel at.
 Her leadership experience in IT, e-commerce, and marketing leadership at the retail giant gives her unique insight into the complicated world of selling technology—or anything, really—into a values-driven organization that prioritizes quality over quick revenue.
 And she’s a noted champion of diversity, to boot.
-Today, she’s an in-demand Emissary with a track record of successful engagements that have led to demonstrated wins.
+Today, she’s an in-demand Emissary with a track record of successful engagements that have led to demonstrated wins and esteblishing successful sales enablement tools.
 All in all, she’s an invaluable contact to have in your rolodex.